uchicago-CAPP30122-win-2022/proj-cappmait/README.md

  - `analysis` for open analysis report
  - `quit` for exit the program

-7. (Optional) To run data collection modules, run these commands.
+7. (Optional) To execute data collection modules, run these commands.
 ```sh
 cd proj_cappmait/getdata/
 ipython3 un_api.py # Retrieve data from the UN